Gordon Carton: Politics

 Carton was active in politics his teen years.
-His first political effort was campaigning on behalf of the first Co-operative Commonwealth Federation MP elected in Canada, Joe Noseworthy, in 1942.
+His first political effort was campaigning on behalf of the first Co-operative Commonwealth Federation MP elected in Ontario, Joe Noseworthy, in 1942.

 He was elected in the 1963 provincial election in the new riding of Armourdale where he defeated Liberal candidate Allan Hollingworth.
 He was re-elected in the general elections in 1967 and 1971.

 During his first term as an MPP, Carton criticized the policies of his own government when it came to treating property owners adjacent to new or expanded highways.
 As a result of an extremely controversial speech he gave in the Ontario Legislature, the government reversed its policies and began to offer compensation to property owners adversely affected by highway construction.
 Carton supported Bill Davis for the leadership of the Progressive Conservative Party of Ontario in January 1971.

 After Davis won the leadership, he appointed Carton as the Minister of Labour from March 1, 1971.
 He served briefly for two months as Minister of Financial and Commercial Affairs after Arthur Wishart.
 On February 2, 1972 he was appointed as the Minister of Transportation and Communications.
 On February 27, 1974, Davis shuffled his Cabinet and Carton was removed from the Transportation portfolio and not given another post.
 Some argued that this was due to a difference of opinion between Davis and Carton regarding the construction of new expressways in Ontario.

 He decided to retire before the 1975 election.